 A Couchbase cluster consists of one or more nodes, which are network-accessible systems each running an instance of Couchbase Server.
 The nodes are added to the cluster, one by one.
 From this point, buckets can be defined on the cluster, to store data items.
-Logs can be maintained, security measures applied, and Cross Data Center Replication (XDCR) performed, to ensure availability of data.
+Logs can be maintained, settings adjusted, backups scheduled, security measures applied, and Cross Data Center Replication (XDCR) performed, to ensure availability of data.

-A Couchbase cluster can be established and managed by means of Couchbase Web Console, the CLI, and the REST API.
-Examples are provided throughout this section, of how to manage nodes, buckets, and other resources, using all three tools.
+Couchbase Server can be managed by means of Couchbase Web Console, the Command-Line Interface (CLI), and the REST API.

 The CLI and REST API both allow the IP address or domain-name of a Couchbase Server-node to be specified, so that the target server is identified on the network.
 Both the CLI and REST API can be used in administrator-created scripts and programs, as well as on the command-line.